bretmullinix/openshift-idm-cluster-on-aws/part2-install-idm/3rd-tdd-iteration/readme.md

         firewall enabled boolean variables, and we add readability by checking to see if the firewall service is running and enabled in the **when** conditions.
-     1. We take another look at our code and our refactoring is complete.
+     1. We take another look at our code, and our refactoring is complete.
+     1. Run `molecule test` to ensure our roll works as intended.

 We have started and enabled **firewalld** and completed our 3rd TDD iteration.